geo200cn/geo200cn.github.io/syllabus.md

 3. (ISLR) James, G., D. Witten, T. Hastie and R. Tibshirani.
 2013.
 An Introduction to Statistical Learning with Applications in R. Springer.

 We will also be reading book chapters and journal articles for some topics, which will be available on Canvas.
-There are also journal article readings for each substantive topic that shows a real-world application of the method.
+There are also journal article readings that show real-world applications of the methods covered in class.
 These readings are listed in the document reading_response.pdf uploaded onto Canvas.
-You will need to complete reading responses for two of these readings.
+You will need to complete reading responses for two of these readings by the end of the quarter.
+You can submit them at any point during the quarter.

 <div style="margin-bottom:25px;">